Solar Panel Calculator for Montana (MT)

 Solar Installation Costs in Montana

 The average cost to install solar panels in Montana is $3.10 per watt before incentives.
-For a typical 8 kW system, that translates to approximately $24,800 gross, or $17,360 after the 30% federal ITC.
+For a typical 8 kW system, that translates to approximately $24,800 installed.
+The 30% federal ITC expired for systems installed after December 31, 2025, so state and utility programs are now the main cost reducers.
 Available incentives: Federal ITC (30%), property tax exemption, NorthWestern Energy incentives.

 Net Metering in Montana